Last Updated on August 22, 2023 by Jade Roberts

 By pushing up and out towards your nose you release the seal that has held the top denture in place.
 The removal of bottom dentures is different in that you can loosen the seal by rocking them gently and pulling slowly.
-Do not use anything other than fingers to remove false teeth.
+Do not use anything other than your fingers to remove false teeth.

 How Do You Store Dentures Overnight?

 Because your false teeth are always wet when they are in your mouth, they must stay moist and this will affect how to store dentures overnight.
-After giving them a good cleaning they can be left in a glass of water or a denture cleaning solution to keep them from drying out.
+After giving them a good cleaning they can be left in a glass of water or a denture-cleaning solution to keep them from drying out.

-Because the material your false teeth are made from is an acrylic with a plastic base, you do not want them to dry out as it may create cracking.
+Because the material your false teeth are made from is acrylic with a plastic base, you do not want them to dry out as it may create cracks.
 Plus, when you store dentures in hot or boiling water it can cause other damage such as warping which could affect how they fit in your mouth.

 The container you use to hold your dentures overnight can be a glass or a plastic holder with a lid made just for false teeth.
-Regardless of what you use you must ensure that the container is in a location where it cannot be knocked over.
+Regardless of what you use, you must ensure that the container is in a location where it cannot be knocked over.
 Dentures can be damaged when dropped to the floor.

 How Do I Take Care Of My New Dentures?

 The best way to take care of your false teeth is by following a proper denture cleaning routine.
-By cleaning them thoroughly each day you will not only remove food particles and reduce plaque buildup, you will also remove odors.
+By cleaning them thoroughly each day you will not only remove food particles and reduce plaque buildup, but you will also remove odors.
 A regular cleaning routine will also extend the life of your dentures.

-Holding them carefully, by using a soft bristle brush and warm water you can gently brush away denture adhesive paste residue, food particles and plaque.
-Another extremely effective way to clean false teeth is by using either a water bath containing a denture soaking solution or an ultrasonic denture cleaner.
+Holding them carefully, by using a soft bristle brush and warm water you can gently brush away denture adhesive paste residue, food particles, and plaque.
+Another extremely effective way to clean false teeth is by using either a water bath containing a denture-soaking solution or an ultrasonic denture cleaner.